Sloopy3333/Formula-1-Prediction/README.md

 ## Introduction <a name="introduction"></a>
- This project is a Machine Learning project using [Sikit-learn]('https://scikit-learn.org/stable/index.html' "Sikit-Learn Documentation") module in [Python]('https://www.python.org/downloads/release/python-361/ "Download Python 3.6.1") to predict the Formula 1 race result
+ This project is a Machine Learning project using [Sikit-learn]('https://scikit-learn.org/stable/index.html' "Sikit-Learn Documentation") module in [Python]('https://www.python.org/downloads/release/python-361/ "Download Python 3.6.1") to predict the Formula 1 race result.